MicrosoftDocs/PowerShell-Docs/jea/role-capabilities.md

 ```

 It is advised, where possible, to use PowerShell cmdlet/function equivalents of any external executables you authorize since you have control over which parameters are allowed with PowerShell cmdlets/functions.
-Many executables allow you to both read the current state and then change it just by changing the parameters you provide.
+Many executables allow you to both read the current state and then change it just by providing different parameters.
 For example, consider the role of a file server admin who wants to check which network shares are hosted by the local machine.
 One way to check is to use `net share`.
 However, allowing net.exe is very dangerous becuase the admin could just as easily use the command to gain admin privileges with `net group Administrators unprivilegedjeauser /add`.
 A better approach is to allow [Get-SmbShare](https://technet.microsoft.com/en-us/library/jj635704.aspx) which achieves the same result but has a much more limited scope.

-When making external commands available to users in a JEA session, always specify the complete path to the executable to ensure a similarly named (and potentially malicous) program placed in the user's path does not get executed instead.
+When making external commands available to users in a JEA session, always specify the complete path to the executable to ensure a similarly named (and potentially malicous) program placed elsewhere on the system does not get executed instead.

 ### Allowing access to PowerShell providers

 By default, no PowerShell providers are available in JEA sessions.
-This is primarily to reduce the risk of information disclosure by a connecting user finding information and configuration settings on the machine.
+This is primarily to reduce the risk of sensitive information and configuration settings being disclosed to the connecting user.
 When necessary, you can allow access to the PowerShell providers using the `VisibleProviders` command.
 For a full list of providers, run `Get-PSProvider`.